OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 }
 ```

-#### Use unique file names
+#### Use unique filenames

 Ensure that each uploaded file has a unique name to prevent overwriting existing files.
-You can use a combination of a unique identifier and the original file name to generate a unique name.
+You can use a combination of a unique identifier and the original filename to generate a unique name.

 #### Store uploaded files securely